project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 - A label is **added** (`labeled`)
 - A label is **removed** (`unlabeled`)

-This comprehensive set of triggers ensures that:
-- Type fields stay synchronized when issues are edited
-- Milestones cascade immediately when changed
+This workflow handles:
+- Setting issue types
+- Setting project board fields
+- Inheriting milestones from parents
-- All descendants update when a parent's milestone changes
+- Cascading milestone changes to descendants

+#### Rollup Estimates Workflow
+Location: `.github/workflows/rollup-estimates.yml`

+Triggers on:
+- A project item's **Estimate** or **Remaining** field is updated (`projects_v2_item.edited`)

+This workflow handles:
+- Calculating sum of all children's estimates
+- Calculating sum of all children's remaining work
+- Updating parent issue with rolled-up values
+- Recursively updating the entire ancestor chain

+#### Cascade Iteration Workflow
+Location: `.github/workflows/cascade-iteration.yml`

+Triggers on:
+- A project item's **Iteration** field is updated (`projects_v2_item.edited`)

+This workflow handles:
+- Detecting iteration changes on parent issues
+- Finding all child and descendant issues
+- Updating iteration field on all descendants
+- Recursively cascading through the entire hierarchy

-No additional configuration is needed - the workflow uses the default `GITHUB_TOKEN`.
+No additional configuration is needed - all workflows use the default `GITHUB_TOKEN`.

 ## Usage